ali1234/pimodisco/README.md

 # Install

-Run `pip3 install .` from the root of the repository to install pimodisco and all dependencies.
+Run `pip3 install -r requirements.txt` from the root of the repository to install pimodisco and all dependencies.

 # Running